Do Foot Tattoos Hurt? 12 Things You Should Know Before You Get One

 I am fairly unusual in that my foot tattoo is facing towards me.
 I look down and the door looks up at me in the correct orientation.
 This is unusual: many people, if they're getting tattoos on the front or side of the foot, will have it oriented away from them, so that other people understand its meaning immediately.
 Display or personal use?
 You've gotta pick, with feet.

 Look: if your foot tattoo's on the very side of your feet, where your shoe rubs, it's going to rub off.
-If it's on the very top of your foot, it's going to hurt like rubbing a chilli pepper on your intimate bits.
+If it's on the very top of your foot, it's going to hurt like rubbing a chili pepper on your intimate bits.
 If it's on your ankle, it might fade from the sun.

 Figuring out foot tattoo placement can feel like one of those nightmares where every door leads to something inconvenient, like a tiger, or a flesh-eating spider.
 I went for slightly-to-the-side, above my shoe line, and negotiating that took the tattooist and I about five tries with a marker pen and my foot in the air.